mohamadSaleh82/Desktop-Hospital-CRM-in-C-Sharp/README.md

 ## Key Features 🚀

-- **👥Multi-role Access**: This CRM provides a role-based access control system with four distinct roles: Admin, Operator, Doctor, and Nurse.
+- **👥 Multi-role Access**: This CRM provides a role-based access control system with four distinct roles: Admin, Operator, Doctor, and Nurse.
 Each role has specific permissions and functionalities tailored to their responsibilities.

-- **👥User-Friendly Interface**: The frontend is built using the MetroFramework framework, ensuring an intuitive and visually appealing user experience.
+- **👥 User-Friendly Interface**: The frontend is built using the MetroFramework framework, ensuring an intuitive and visually appealing user experience.

-- **📊Comprehensive Dashboard**: Stay informed with a comprehensive dashboard that offers insightful visualizations and data analytics tools.
+- **📊 Comprehensive Dashboard**: Stay informed with a comprehensive dashboard that offers insightful visualizations and data analytics tools.
 Monitor vital hospital metrics with ease.

-- **🖥️Database Flexibility**: Easily configure the database by creating an empty database named "EPatientDb" or customize the database connection in the `App.config` file.
+- **🖥️ Database Flexibility**: Easily configure the database by creating an empty database named "EPatientDb" or customize the database connection in the `App.config` file.

 ## Screenshots 📸